Hindko: Literature

 The Gandhara Hindko Board is a leading organisation that has been active in the preservation and promotion of the Hindko and culture since 1993.
 The board was launched in Peshawar in year 1993 to preserve and promote Hindko —the second most spoken of the Khyber Pakhtunkhwa Province of Pakistan.
 It brings out four regular publications— Hindkowan, The Gandhara Voice, " Sarkhail" and "Tarey" and a number of occasional publications.
 Late professor Zahoor Ahmad Awan of Peshawar city, the author of 61 books and publications, was the founding-chairman of the board.
 Now the board is headed by Ejaz Ahmad Qureshi.
 The board has published first Hindko dictionary and several other books on a variety of topics.
 With head office in Peshawar, the organisation has regional offices in other cities of the province where Hindko is spoken and understood.
-The organisation has arranged a number of mega events to raise awareness among the Hindkowans about the importance of their language and culture.
-The board seeks respect for and due attention to all the languages spoken in Gandhara.

 In 2003 the Gandhara Hindko Board published first a Hindko dictionary which was compiled by a prominent linguists from Abbottabad, Sultan Sakoon.
 The board published a second more comprehensive Hindko dictionary in 2007 prepared by Elahi Bakhsh Awan of the University of London.
 He is the author of Sarzamin e Hindko, and Hindko Sautiyat.
 His three booklets on Hindko phonology were published by the University of Peshawar in the late 1970s.